 The news is a success case of governments, corporations and individual consumers coming together to reverse environmental destruction.

-Other challenges loom though.
-In Oct., the UN released a report on global warming, showing that many of the adverse impacts of climate change will come when temperatures increase by 1.5 degrees Celsius above pre-industrial levels.
+Other challenges loom, though.
+In October 2018, the UN released a report on global warming, showing that many of the adverse impacts of climate change will come when temperatures increase by 1.5 degrees Celsius above pre-industrial levels.
 The report concludes that without radical countermeasures, this level is likely to be reached between 2030 and 2052.
-According to the UN, in order to prevent the threshold being exceeded, by 2030 emissions of climate-harming carbon dioxide (CO2) need to be reduced by around 45 % vs. their 2010 level.
-That means that the share of renewable energy must be increased to 70% - 85% by 2050.
+According to the UN, in order to prevent the threshold from being exceeded, by 2030 emissions of climate-harming carbon dioxide (CO2) need to be reduced by around 45 percent vs. their 2010 level.
+That means that the share of renewable energy must be increased to 70 percent – 85 percent by 2050.

 What can investors do?

-More specifically, an investor could contribute to the reduction of carbon emissions, among other sustainable goals, without sacrificing investment returns, according to the UBS Chief Investment Office (CIO).
-Green bonds, for example, typically, have approximately same duration and rating as many other conventional bonds, yet their investment proceeds are ring-fenced for green projects, such as carbon reduction.
-BlackRock finds that a USD 1 million investment in the bonds that form the Bloomberg Barclays MSCI Green Bond index represents over 2,000 tons of CO2 avoided, in addition to over 88 million liters of water saved, and other positive contributions.
+More specifically, an investor could contribute to the reduction of carbon emissions, among other sustainable goals, according to the UBS Chief Investment Office (CIO).
+Green bonds, for example, typically have approximately the same duration and rating as many other conventional bonds, yet their investment proceeds are ring-fenced for green projects such as carbon reduction.
+BlackRock finds that a USD 1 million investment in the bonds that form the Bloomberg Barclays MSCI Green Bond Index represents over 2,000 tons of CO2 avoided, in addition to over 88 million liters of water saved and other positive contributions.

-Thematic investments that CIO believes will contribute to the fight against climate change, without a sacrifice of returns, include renewable energy and carbon reduction.
-See CIO’s long-term investment themes Renewables (23 Aug.
-2017) and Clean Air and Carbon Reduction (13 April 2017) .
+Thematic investments that CIO believes will contribute to the fight against climate change include renewable energy and carbon reduction.
+To learn more, see CIO’s long-term investment themes on renewable energy and clean air and carbon reduction .